 Conclusion: Mastering Acids and Bases for AP Chemistry Success

 A thorough understanding of acids and bases is crucial for success in AP Chemistry.
 By mastering the definitions, properties, reactions, and applications of acids and bases, you will be well-equipped to tackle any acid-base question on the AP exam and beyond.
-Remember to practice applying these concepts to various problems and examples to solidify your understanding.
+Even so, remember to practice applying these concepts to various problems and examples to solidify your understanding.
 Good luck!